Umag to Venice Ferry

 How fast does the ferry from Umag to Venice travel?

-The fastest journey time by ferry from Umag to Venice is 2 hrs 30 min, with Venezia.
+The fastest journey time by ferry from Umag to Venice is 3 hrs, with Atlas Kompas.

-What time does the first ferry from Umag to Venice leave?
+What time does the ferry from Umag to Venice leave?

 Which ferry companies operate between Umag to Venice?

-Ferries travelling from Umag to Venice are operated by Atlas Kompas and Venezia.
+Ferries travelling from Umag to Venice are operated by Atlas Kompas.

 Looking for more information?